-How to write a query letter: 12 essential steps.
+How to write a query letter: 13 essential steps.

 A query letter is your first contact with a literary agent.
-It’s a request for representation—a brief introduction to you and your book that (hopefully) piques the agent’s interest and makes her or him want to learn more.
+It’s a request for representation—a brief introduction to you and your non-fiction book that (hopefully) piques the agent’s interest and makes her or him want to learn more.

-How to Write a Query Letter for A Non-Fiction Book
+How to Write a Query Letter for a Non-Fiction Book

-A query letter that’s a page to a page and a half is sufficient.
-Any longer and you risk boring the agent and showing that you can’t describe your book and its key selling points concisely.
-Focus on what is most interesting and saleable about your book and yourself.
+A page to a page-and-a-half is sufficient.
+Any longer and you risk boring the agent and demonstrating that you cannot concisely describe your idea and its key selling points.

 The query is essentially a smaller version of your book proposal’s summary or overview.
-It touches upon the main points, which will be presented in the proposal in greater detail.
+It touches upon the main points which will be presented in the proposal in greater detail.
+So focus on what is most interesting and saleable about your book and yourself.

 As literary agent Andrea Brown says, “A query letter should be like a skirt.
 Long enough to cover everything, but short enough to be exciting.”

 Experiment with the elements of your query letter

 There is no right or wrong approach to writing a query letter, other than you want to catch the agent’s attention with your very first words and keep her or him reading.

-- Begin with the proper salutation
+Begin with the proper salutation

-Make sure you address your query to a specific agent at a specific literary agency and that you spell his or her name properly.
-If you are copying and pasting the letter to several agents, make sure you get the right name on each submission.
-The query should always open with the salutation, as in “Dear Ms. Smith” or “Dear John White.”
+Make sure you address your query letter to a specific agent at a specific literary agency and that you spell his or her name properly.
+If you are copying and pasting the same letter to multiple agents, make sure you get the right name on each submission.

-- Give the book's hook
+Give the book's hook

 For example, “Medical doctors are just as bad at picking cost-effective treatments as regular folks are, which accounts for an annual $20 billion in excess medical costs—and even worse, the loss of seven to nine thousand lives.”

-- State your purpose and give the basic details
+State your purpose and give the basic details

-Then, clearly spell out the basic book information: title, subtitle (if any), word count, genre, and the target readership (who will buy your book and why).
-For example, “I’m writing to seek representation for my 65,000-word book titled The Financially Strapped Millennial’s Retirement Manual, a guide to financial success designed for millennials who are struggling to pay their rent yet want to retire comfortably at a relatively young age.”
+Then, clearly spell out the basic information: title, subtitle (if any), word count, genre, and the target readership (who will buy your book and why).
+For example, “I’m writing to seek representation for my 65,000-word non-fiction book titled The Financially Strapped Millennial’s Retirement Manual, a guide to financial success designed for millennials who are struggling to pay their rent yet want to retire comfortably at a relatively young age.”

-It may be because the agent represents books similar to yours or mentioned liking your type of book in a Twitter feed.
-You might say, “I believe you will like this book because your manuscript wish list said…” or “You mentioned wanting to see queries for this genre in your presentation at…”
+It may be because the agent represents books similar to yours or mentioned liking your type of book in a Twitter tweet.
+You might say, “I believe you will like this because your manuscript wish list said….”

 You may also mention that you met this agent at a writer’s conference—if you actually did—or that you’re contacting her or him based on a referral from an established author or editor at a publishing house, if you really have such a referral.